mdciao.cli.residue_neighborhoods

 • sort (bool, default is True) – Sort the input residues according to their indices

-• pbc (bool, default is True) – Use periodic boundary conditions
+• pbc (bool, default is True) – Use periodic boundary conditions, i.e. the minimum image convention, to compute distances.

 • ylim_Ang (float, default is 15) – Limit in Angstrom of the y-axis of the time-traces.
 Default is 15.
 Switch to any other float or ‘auto’ for automatic scaling

-• fragment_names (string or list of strings, default is “”) – If string, it has to be a list of comma-separated values.
-If you want unnamed fragments, use None, “None”, or “”.
-Has to contain names for all fragments that result from fragments or more. mdciao wil try to use replace4latex to generate LaTeX expressions from stuff like “Galpha” You can use fragment_names=”None” or “” to avoid using fragment names
+• fragment_names (string, list of strings, or None.
+Default is “auto”.) – The default “auto” names fragments “frag0”, “frag1” up however many fragments there are.
+If string and not “auto”, it has to be a list of comma-separated values, with enough names for however many fragments there are. mdciao will use mdciao.utils.str_and_dict.replace4latex to try to generate LaTeX expressions from stuff like “Galpha”.
+You can use None or “” to avoid using fragment names.

 • fragment_colors (None, boolean or list, default is None) – Assign colors to fragments.
 These colors will be used to color-code the frequency bars.
 If True, colors will be automatically selected, otherwise picked from the list.
 Use with cautions, plots get shrill quickly